Meyn1/DownloadLibrary/README.md

 The Shard Download Library is an on .Net 6.0 based wrapper around the `HttpClient` to manage your HTTP requests.
 But it can also be used without the `HttpClient` to handle CPU intensive tasks.
-All `Requests` will be handled by an `PriorityQueue` in a Parallel state to have a simple and efficient way to handle many (tested with more than 1000) HTTP Requests.
+All `Requests` will be handled by an `PriorityChannel` in a Parallel asyncron state to have a simple and efficient way to handle many (tested with more than 1000) HTTP Requests.

 - Easy to use!
 - Efficient